M.A. in Art Education

-The M.A. in Art Education is designed to support a new generation of art teachers who value the unique processes and knowledge that comes with a robust studio practice and the subsequent integration of those skills into the classroom.
-Aspiring and seasoned art educators will hone their commitment to the studio and classroom and strengthen their research and contribution to the field of art education.
+The M.A. in Art Education supports a new generation of art teachers who value the unique processes and knowledge that come with a robust studio practice and the subsequent integration of those skills into the classroom.
+Aspiring and seasoned art educators hone their commitment to the studio and classroom and strengthen their research and contribution to the field of art education.

 |ART 503||Foundations of Art Education||3|